 Tuesday, May 7

-Southeast Center Reception with Horatio Law—Art Beat 2013 Featured Artist
+Southeast Campus Reception with Horatio Law—Art Beat 2013 Featured Artist

 12 noon - 1pm, Administration Building Community Hall